 Types of legal fees

 The most common type of fee from a lawyer is an hourly rate, which can vary widely between lawyers.
-According to Lawyers.com, the average rate for a lawyer in a smaller town will likely run from $100 to $200 per hour.
-In larger cities, rates run from $200 to $400.
+According to Lawyers.com, the average price for a lawyer in a smaller town will likely run from $100 to $200 per hour.
+In larger cities, prices run from $200 to $400.